 1. Plan ahead and prepare

-Poor planning may results in unhappy campers, which inevitably leads to more damage to cultural resources.
+Poor planning may result in unhappy campers, which inevitably leads to more damage to cultural resources.

 2. Travel and camp on durable surfaces

 Stay on trails when you explore the outdoors.
-If you must travel off-trail, consider surface durability.
+However, if you must travel off-trail, consider surface durability.
 Rock, sand and gravel and considered durable.

 3. Dispose of waste properly

 Proper disposal of human waste is important to avoid water pollution and disease.